SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/02-software-lifecycle.md

 - Discuss what _Software Design_ is and why it is important
 - Explain with examples what happens in _Design_, and
-- Further discuss how Design can be applied in various SDLC models
+- Further discuss how _Software Design_ can be applied in various _SDLCs_

 ### Lab and tutorials